Bounded Graph Clustering with Graph Neural Networks: Appendix

 \subsection{User guide for constraint}

 The constraint is most effective when used in tandem with a regularization term that encourages multiple nodes per cluster, such as the balance-cluster regularization term (equation \ref{eqn:balance_reg}).
 Without such regularization, the constraint will be satisfied by assigning a single node to a community.

+The constraint has a range of 1 to $l$ (the lower bound) which is generally much larger than the balance-regularization term, which is between 0 and 1.
+This naturally leads the constraint to have more of an influence (since we would like to enforce a lower bound).
+However, the hyperparameters $\lambda$ and $\mu$ allow for the strength of the regularization term and constraint to be adjusted.
+By default, we set $\lambda=\mu=1$, but they may be altered by the user depending on the desired outcome.
+For example, if an output community has a single node, the value of $\lambda$ should be increased.
+In the case where the constraint is not satisfied, $\mu$ should be increased.

-Additionally, the effectiveness of the constraint fundamentally depends on the quality of the cluster assignment matrix.
+Notably, the effectiveness of the constraint fundamentally depends on the quality of the cluster assignment matrix.
 When the cluster assignment values are very similar (often an indication of weak partitioning between clusters), satisfying the constraint becomes challenging.
 In such scenarios, the model may struggle to find assignments that simultaneously respect the constraint and maintain reasonable clustering quality.
 In such a case, we would recommend examining the similarity between values in the same row of the cluster assignment matrix, especially the two largest values.
 Then, increase the constant $\mu$ (equation~\ref{eqn:loss}) that influences the strength of the constraint such that it is greater than the smallest difference between the two largest values in every row.
 The increase of $\mu$ might need to be orders of magnitude greater than the aforementioned difference.